coolcodecat99/Q4-project/README.md

 - boolean
 --> convert between data types using int(), float(), str()

-# FUNCTIONS
+# Functions
+SETUP:
 ```Python
 def functionName():
   # body code is always indented!
 ```

-For loops:
+FOR LOOPS:
 ```Python
 for [variable] in [array]:
   # code here
 ```

-If/else statements:
+IF/ELSE STATEMENTS:
 - use "elif" = else if
 ```Python
 age = 25